withastro/docs/src/pages/en/guides/migrate-to-astro/from-wordpress.md

 If you want to move all of your existing post content to Astro, you may find this [tool for exporting Markdown to WordPress helpful](https://github.com/lonekorean/wordpress-export-to-markdown).
 This may be enough for most sites, but you may need to make some adjustments to the result if you have to [convert a large or complicated WordPress site to Markdown](https://swizec.com/blog/how-to-export-a-large-wordpress-site-to-markdown/).

+To convert other types of sites, such as a portfolio or documentation site, see more official starter templates on [astro.new](https://astro.new) with links to a GitHub repository as well as one-click links to open a working project in StackBlitz, CodeSandbox and Gitpod online development environments.

 ## Community Resources

 - Blog Post: [Why I switched from WordPress to Astro](https://dev.to/fratzinger/why-i-switched-from-wordpress-to-astro-5ge) by fratzinger